fobordo/election-analysis/README.md

         total_votes += 1
     ```

-  Finally, script was written to print the number of total votes to the election analysis text file.
+  Finally, the statement to print the "Election Results," "Total Votes," and "County Votes" headers, along with the `total_votes` was set equal to the variable `election_results`, and printed to both the terminal and the election analysis text file.

     ```Python
     with open(file_to_save, "w") as txt_file: